xxshady/esbuild-plugin-altv-dev-server/README.md

 [esbuild](https://esbuild.github.io/) plugin for extremely fast serverside development using JS/TS on [alt:V](https://altv.mp).

 This plugin imports `alt-server` once at the top of the bundle and replaces all your `alt-server` imports with its common variable.

 The "dev" in the name means that this plugin is intended only for developing a server script.

-It allows you to use the server restart command on your resource without the need for a complete restart of the server, as well as a reconnect on the client, because internally all the created alt:V entities (baseobjects) are automatically deleted on "resourceStop" of your script resource
+This tool allows you to use the server restart command on your resource without the need for a complete restart of the server, as well as a reconnect on the client, because internally all the created alt:V entities (baseobjects) and other data of server players are automatically deleted on "resourceStop" event of your script resource

 ### Installation